sahana179/helm-chart/README.md

 <a name="installing-the-chart"></a>
 ### Installing the Chart
 Installing the chart (or upgrading) can be done by using the example below.
-You must replace `***HIDDEN***` with the correct values for the paricular secrets this chart requires be entered on the CLI for manual deploys.
-See the [prerequisites](#prerequisites) for more info.
+You must replace `<Target_Image_Tag>` with the correct values of the Image to be deployed in the target environment.
 ```
 helm upgrade \
    --install fastapi \